julialuza/Marine-Species-ML/README.md

 ## Notes

-- All details about the dataset, database tables, and project diagrams are available in:
+- All information regarding dataset structure, preprocessing steps, and project documentation can be found in: **docs/dokumentacja_projektu.pdf**
-**docs/dokumentacja_projektu.pdf**
 - Dataset is not included due to size.
 - This repository is intended for portfolio purposes and demonstrates hands-on experience in machine learning.